The Board is appointed by the Minister of Health and currently has seven members.

 Anyone may make nominations to the Minister of Health of suitable people to be Board members.

-The membership must include a majority of members who are practising dietitians and two Laypersons.
+The membership must include a majority of members who are practicing dietitians and two Laypersons.

 The current Board is:

-Dr Soana Muimuiheata of Auckland – Practitioner – Acting Board Chair
+Laila Cooper of Christchurch – Practitioner - Board Chair

-Tom Shand currently runs a private dietetic practice in Kilbirnie, Wellington, and is the performance nutritionist for the Hurricanes rugby franchise and the Pulse netball franchise.
+Tom Shand is the performance nutritionist for the Hurricanes rugby franchise, Wellington Lions, and Central Districts cricket team.

-His recent work experience includes working in diabetes for Northland DHB; as a tutor at NorthTec; and as a renal and diabetes dietitian at Counties Manakau DHB.
+His recent work experience includes working with the Pulse netball team; diabetes for Northland DHB; as a tutor at NorthTec; and as a renal and diabetes dietitian at Counties Manakau DHB.
 He has previously worked in primary health care in the Horowhenua and Taranaki regions, and in various roles in the UK.

 Tom is passionate about using nutrition to treat and prevent chronic disease and believes that dietitians should be at the forefront of this.